 - Unusual Sounds

 Minimal hums are normal.
-If you detect distinct rattling sounds originating from your water heater, it may be a a warning there is a problem.
+If you detect distinct rattling sounds originating from your water heater, it may be a warning there is a problem.

 If residue has thickened inside, your water heater may be less economical.
 This could cause bigger energy costs and likely harm to your system.

 Leakage is the most common cause of a deteriorating water heater.
 If you happen to see water near your water heater, you’re probably dealing with a leak and may bring about significant water damage to your home.

 - Insufficient Hot Water

 Getting no hot water whatsoever is clear proof of an issue.
 But fluctuating water temperature is many times overlooked as an issue.
 This could signify mineral deposits have formed and your heating element has to be repaired or changed.